northivanastan/cms.js/demo/posts/2018-03-01-sample-blog-post.md

 ---

-Title: Software Projects to Watch
+title: Software Projects to Watch
-Excerpt: Projects that are missing things, but I am nonetheless keeping tabs to see where they go.
+excerpt: Projects that are missing things, but I am nonetheless keeping tabs to see where they go.
-Layout: post
+layout: post
-Date: Nov 21 2018
+date: Nov 21 2018
-Image: /assets/coding2.jpg

 ---